RobertRostohar/SDS-Framework/utilities/SDS-Socket/README.md

 # SDS-Socket
 Python based socket server for the host PC.

-It captures SDS recorder data sent from the target via UDP socket and writes recordings to files on the host.
+It captures SDS recorder data sent from the target via socket and writes recordings to files on the host.

 Works together with the matching [sdsio_socket.c](../../sds/source/sdsio_socket.c) implementation on the target.